 Diabetes Awareness Month

 November is recognized internationally as Diabetes Awareness Month.
-For 2021-23, the International Diabetes Federation (IDF) has chosen the theme: Access to Diabetes Care – Education to protect tomorrow.
-Managing diabetes requires ongoing access to healthcare, education, self management support.
-Many in the world, including here in Canada, do not have the support they need to stay healthy, and November 14th is a day where all around the world we can advocate for the support needed to prevent and manage diabetes, so people can remain as healthy as possible.
+For the years 2021-23, the International Diabetes Federation (IDF) has chosen the theme: Access to Diabetes Care – Education to protect tomorrow.
+Managing diabetes requires ongoing access to healthcare, education and self management support.
+Many of the people living with diabetes in the world, including here in Canada, do not have the support and supplies they need to stay healthy.
+November 14th is World Diabetes Day, a day where people around the world can advocate for the support needed to prevent and manage diabetes, so all the world's citizens can remain as healthy as possible.
+To read a local article about World Diabetes Day, click here.

-If you need access to self management support and education in the Waterloo-Wellington area, please complete a self-referral form.
+If you need access to self management support and diabetes education, please complete a self-referral form.

-- World Diabetes Day (WDD) is an official United Nations World Health Day, celebrated each year on November 14th
+• World Diabetes Day (WDD) is an official United Nations World Health Day, celebrated each year on November 14th.
+It is commemorated with a blue circle: a symbol of posivitity, hope, life and health.
+Throughout Canada, monuments will be lit with blue to celebrate and honour this day.

-- World Diabetes Day marks the birthday of Canadian Sir Frederick Banting, who along with Charles Best, is credited with the discovery of insulin in 1921 at the University of Toronto
+• World Diabetes Day marks the birthday of Canadian Sir Frederick Banting, who along with Charles Best, is credited with the discovery of insulin in 1921 at the University of Toronto.
+2021 marked a 100 years since the discovery of insulin!

 Awareness of diabetes is the first step in the fight against the disease.
 Help raise awareness of diabetes by sharing your story with others.